Robert Pearce QC

 - "Robert Pearce QC 'is just exceptionally good'.
 Praise for this leading charity law silk comes from all corners of the market, but instructing solicitors are especially impressed that 'he is not just academically incredibly strong but also has fantastic client skills."
 (Charities, Chambers UK, 2013)

 - "Robert Pearce QC is widely regarded as 'a very academic and incredibly clever chap'."
 (Traditional Chancery, Chambers UK, 2013)

 - "Robert Pearce QC is 'exceptionally good across a wide range of work,' say sources.
 In the real estate sphere he covers all areas of real property and landlord and tenant.
 His advocacy, say sources, is 'focused – understated but effective'."
 (Real Estate Litigation, Chambers UK, 2013)

 - "Robert Pearce QC has ‘incisive and extensive third-sector knowledge’ and is ‘very gifted at absorbing and applying the law in a constructive and sensitive way'.”
-(Charities, The Legal 500, 2012)
+(Charities, Legal 500, 2012)

-- “Robert Pearce QC stands out for his ‘supremely sound judgement and authority.’
+- “Robert Pearce QC stands out for his ‘supremely sound judgment and authority.’
 He thrives on cases peppered with difficult technical aspects to them, especially those containing contentious trusts and wills.
 Solicitors favour him as he ‘creates all-angles summaries of cases of a quality that is hard to beat’.”
 (Traditional Chancery, Chambers UK, 2012)

 - “...
 Robert Pearce QC exudes ‘natural authority’ and earns praise for his ‘measured and methodical approach.”
 (Charities, Chambers UK, 2011)